About the Film

 We hope that our film will spark a conversation about who ‘deserves’ to exist where.

-Director/DP Clara Mokri (left) and Director Katie Bernstein (right) on location in Sausalito, CA
+Director/DP Clara Mokri (left) and Director/Editor Katie Bernstein (right) on location in Sausalito, CA